mtcextendee/mautic-name-day-bundle/README.md

 ### How to create Happy Name day campaign

-1, Create segment is Name Day today
+1. Create segment is Name Day today
-2, Setup campaign with this segment
+2. Setup campaign with this segment
-3, Add campaign action send email.
+3. Add campaign action send email.
-4. Segment will rebuild with your contacts at midnight
+4. Segment rebuild at midnight auto assign these related contact to campaign
 5. You can setup send email action with relative day and time delivery (for example at 7:00)

 <img src="https://user-images.githubusercontent.com/462477/64100869-d548f080-cd6c-11e9-9b3b-26734549d977.png" width="500">